jinnatul/gitHelper/README.md

   - Now let's push the work to the Github remote repository (origin).
     - git push origin master
   - Open and view the Github remote repository

+## Changing the commit (including commits from the remote repository)
+  - Assume that you change the 'Mean' variable name in report_card.cto 'Average’ (use source in commit6-1 folder)
+    - git diff
+  - If you confirm the change through diff, proceed to add command
+    - git add report_card.c
+  - Edit the comment at the top of the commit(save and close it when you open a registered editor program such as the vi editor)
+    - git commit --amend
+  - Let's push it right away (crash error)
+    - git push origin master
+  - Force push to change local repositories to remote repositories (use the --force or -f option)
+    - git push origin master --force
+  - Let's go back to Githuband see if it changed properly.